 Moolavigraha here is made up of a sacred stone called the Pathalanjana Shila.

-Strict dress code is maintained in the temple.
+A strict dress code is maintained in the temple.
 Men to wear dhoti and to enter shirtless.
-Women can wear Sari, long Kerala skirt, and top or salwar kameez.
+Women can wear a Sari, a type of long Kerala skirt, and top or salwar kameez.

 Guruvayur Temple Festivals